 3. Build followers through cross-channel promotion

-Snapchat doesn?t give you suggestions (at least not yet) on people they think you should follow so you need to use your clout on other channels or mediums to get people over for the ?more? intimate exposure.?
+Snapchat doesn’t give you suggestions (at least not at the time I’m writing this) on people they think you should follow so you need to use your clout on other channels or mediums to get people over for the “more” intimate exposure.

 There is also an app called Ghost Codes where you can find users based on interests and popularity.
 Make sure if you download it you give me some love on the app.